 BRIAN L. STROM, M.D., M.P.H. is the Inaugural Chancellor of Rutgers Biomedical and Health Sciences (RBHS) and the Executive Vice President for Health Affairs at Rutgers University.
-RBHS is comprised of eight schools and seven centers/institutes, and includes academic, patient care, and research facilities.
+RBHS is comprised of eight schools and numerous centers and institutes dedicated to the pursuit of biomedical, clinical, and translational research across a broad spectrum of scientific inquiry.
 These include most of the units of the former University of Medicine and Dentistry of New Jersey (UMDNJ), now dissolved, several Rutgers University units with health-related missions, and two research units historically co-managed by Rutgers and UMDNJ.
 The integration of these entities have created a single organization that will lead to new models for clinical care and community service, educate the next generation of health care providers utilizing health care team approaches, and conduct research.
 Dr. Strom was formerly the Executive Vice Dean of Institutional Affairs, Founding Chair of the Department of Biostatistics and Epidemiology, Founding Director of the Center for Clinical Epidemiology and Biostatistics, and Founding Director of the Graduate Program in Epidemiology and Biostatistics, all at the Perelman School of Medicine of the University of Pennsylvania (Penn).

 Dr. Strom earned a B.S. in Molecular Biophysics and Biochemistry from Yale University in 1971, and then an M.D. degree from the Johns Hopkins University School of Medicine in 1975.
 From 1975–1978 he was an intern and resident in Internal Medicine and from 1978–1980 he was an NIH fellow in Clinical Pharmacology at the University of California, San Francisco.
 He simultaneously earned an M.P.H.
 Degree in Epidemiology at the University of California, Berkeley.
 He has been on the faculty of the University of Pennsylvania School of Medicine since 1980.
 The Center for Clinical Epidemiology and Biostatistics (CCEB) that he created at Penn includes over 550 faculty, research and support staff, and trainees.
 At the time Dr. Strom stepped down, CCEB research received nearly $49 million/year in extramural support.
 Its total budget was approximately $67 million.